-Sudden Death was the beginning of the end for Jean-Claude Van Damme.
+Sudden Death was the beginning of the end for Van Damme.

 Until this point he had been riding high.
 His films were steadily making more money.
 His star had never been brighter as an international action hero.
 But none of that would last.
 It crested with Timecop (still his highest grossing solo film) and began to dissolve with the lackluster (but still profitable) success of Street Fighter, both released in 1994.
-And by the time Sudden Death released a year later in 1995, it was one of the last of what you could consider his “traditional” big blockbuster films, at least for a good long while.
+And by the time Sudden Death nreleased a year later in 1995, it was one of the last of what you could consider his “traditional” big blockbuster films, at least for a while.
 It was his last theatrically released movie that wasn’t an utter embarrassment at the box office.
 (Although, Showgirls placed one notch above it, so the use of “utter embarrassment” here is entirely subjective.)
-And it was around this time that Van Damme was reportedly spending about $10,000 a week to support his raging cocaine habit.
+And, on a less cinematic note, it was around this time that Van Damme was reportedly spending about $10,000 a week to support his raging cocaine habit.

 But whatever personal turmoil would cause Van Damme to spiral further out of control both on screen and off, it doesn’t quite show here.
-(Certainly not the way it does in subsequent films.)
 Van Damme reunites with his Timecop director, Peter Hyams, to deliver what is actually one of his least flashy films.
 An odd thing to consider given that it’s essentially a Die Hard rip off on the conceptual level.
 But while there are plenty of shootouts and fist fights, most of them are small, one-on-one affairs and never last more than a couple minutes.
 This is also the rare film of his that doesn’t involve his character employing martial arts moves of almost any kind, certainly one of the reasons the film feels more subdued.

 As a whole, Sudden Death is perfectly entertaining.
 The stakes manage to be both big enough to warrant its place as a blockbuster action film, but also personal enough for Van Damme’s McCord to have some emotional investment.
 It moves along at a swift clip but never feels so bogged down in fight scenes that you get numbed to the action.
 Although it’s actually somewhat quaint to watch now.
 Saving an entire stadium full of people from a couple dozen greedy terrorists at one point felt like a monumental task, but now that superheroes routinely save the entire planet from hordes of trash-mob minions, something like Sudden Death feels like small potatoes.
 Still, it’s a fun flick that manages to justify its existence amid the avalanche of Die Hard imitators that had sprung up (and were still yet to come).
 It’s no Under Siege, probably the best Die Hard on a … example out there from the era, but it stands right alongside stuff like Executive Decision.